-Sandvik keep significant stock of raw materials, spare parts and work-in-progress at its production units and stores of finished goods mostly at its sales units and distribution centres.
-Measurement of inventory is important for a fair presentation of gross margin.
+Sandvik keeps significant stocks of raw materials, spare parts and work-in-progress at its production units and stores finished goods mostly at its sales units and distribution centers.
+The inventory balance is material and measurement of inventory is important for a fair presentation of gross margin.
 A due process is required to prepare accurate reporting of the acquisition cost when procurement, production and logistical processes are complex.
-Establishing product costing requires many instances of management judgment with effect on the reported values.
-This includes considering normal production levels, foreign currency, prices of raw materials and allocation of other direct and indirect costs.
-For finished goods, assessment is needed of obsolescence and how sellable the products are.
-Finally, there is a complexity in monitoring and measuring volumes particularly for some raw materials and work in progress as well as eliminating effects from intra group transactions.
+Establishing product costing requires many instances of management judgment which has an impact on the reported values.
+This includes assessing normal production volumes, foreign currency, prices of raw materials and allocation of other direct and indirect costs.
+For finished goods, assessment is needed regarding obsolescence and how sellable the products are.
+Finally, there is a complexity in monitoring and measuring volumes particularly for some raw materials and work in progress as well as eliminating effects from intra Group transactions.

-Notes G18 and P14 provide information about the the Group's accounting principles for measuring inventory and additional information on the line item.
+Notes G18 and P14 provide information about the Group's accounting principles for measuring inventory and additional information on the line item.